-But our union with death presents a problem.
+From our understanding of what is sin we know that our union with death presents a problem.
 Because we are one flesh, so to kill one is to kill the other.

 Again let me turn to Shane Wood who says it better, “Union stands at the center of the remedy, revealing the original problem in greater clarity: In Christ, divinity united with harmony; in Adam, humanity united with Death.
 Humanity union with death, then, presents a formidable problem if God is still intent on recovering his creation.
 He could not merely obliterate death after the fall, for we had become one flesh with Death.
 Thus, to destroy death is, to some degree, to destroy humanity.
 After the union, the two can’t be torn from each other any more than ingested poison can be extracted through a syringe.”

 God cannot just destroy the sin in our life because we are one with it.
 We have been joined together with death.

 Our culture vastly downplays the seriousness of sin.
 Our sin is not a simple mistake, it’s choosing someone or something other than God to enter a union with.
 We are one with our sin.
 That should cause us to pause and maybe have a moment of panic.
 The severity, the consequences, of our actions are dire.

 So, What’s The Solution?